-We are excited to announce a special promotion offering for health and social care students throughout the UK.
+We are excited to announce a special promotion offering free online training for health and social care students throughout the UK.

 As a charity, we have always supported health and social care professionals.
 The pandemic has further cemented the vital importance of their work in caring for people living with dementia, and we want to help.